graphery/graphane-doc/src/guide/svg/graphane-svg.md

 ```

 **Note**: chained call is possible when calling setter methods.
 When a getter method (then returns a
-value) is called, the value property is returned, amd it is impossible to do more chained calls.
+value) is called, the value property is returned.